Buses in Portsmouth: Early years and nationalisation (1920–1987)

 Services originating outside the city were established in the 1920s by Southdown Motor Services and Hants & Dorset.
 The first was a joint route between Portsmouth and Southampton, introduced in 1922; this was followed a year later by a route linking the city to Winchester.
-In 1924 the routes were split at Fareham, with only Southdown continuing to serve Portsmouth.
+In 1924, the routes were split at Fareham, with only Southdown continuing to serve Portsmouth.
+At least, in latter years, the dividing line locally seemed to be the A32, serviced by Southdown as far North as Meon Hut, although Hants & Dorset and Southdown shared a route to Warsash, with H&D terminating at Fareham, but Southdown going on to Portsmouth.
 Two smaller operators in the area, Yellow Motor Service and Enterprise, were taken over by Hants & Dorset in 1924, returning their vehicles to Portsmouth.

 Some Southdown routes did not initially reach Portsmouth city centre, but stopped short in nearby suburbs, an early example being a route between Cosham and Drayton.
 In 1925, PCT extended one of its routes to cover this section.
 In response, Southdown extended its route to serve Portsmouth city centre.
 The routes reverted to their original form in 1927.
 During the 1930s, Southdown maintained a bus station in Portsmouth.
 In 1946 the company arranged an agreement with PCT to enable joint running on routes in Portsmouth.

 Both Southdown and Hants & Dorset became part of the newly formed National Bus Company in 1968.
-A new route along the coast from Portsmouth to Brighton was introduced by Southdown in 1975.
+A new route, the 32, currently the 700, along the coast from Portsmouth to Brighton was introduced by Southdown in 1975.

-In 1983 Hants & Dorset was split to form four new companies.
+In 1983, Hants & Dorset was split to form four new companies.
 The eastern end of its former operating area, which included its few services into Portsmouth, were merged with the former Gosport & Fareham Omnibus Company to form the Provincial Bus Co.
 When NBC was privatised in the mid-1980s, Provincial was the only company to be sold under an Employee Share Ownership Plan, becoming independent in May 1987.
 Southdown was sold to its management in October 1987, and both companies quickly made changes.